-Unlike chapters II and III, chapter IV contains examples which use existing command files (or: parameter files).
-The examples correspond to the directory "DtmVic_Examples_B_Texts" that has been downloaded with DtmVic.
+Unlike Tutorial A, Tutorial B contain examples which use existing command files (or: parameter files).
+Each example corresponds to a directory included in the directory "DtmVic Examples B Texts" that has been downloaded with DtmVic.

-(Application examples B.1-B.3)
+Application examples B.1-B.3